jonschr/elodin-sections/README.md

-# Red Blue Sections
+# Elodin Sections
-Red Blue Sections extends the Advanced Custom Fields for Genesis themes.
+Elodin Sections extends the Advanced Custom Fields for Genesis themes.
 It sets up a new page template for this purpose, registers the necessary fields, and sets up basic layouts for some commonly-used sections.

 *This plugin requires the Advanced Custom Fields Pro plugin, and the Genesis framework.
 Without both of these installed and active, it probably won't do anything.*